Collaboration on documentation

 The Forum has a history of serving many roles for the community, some more relevant than others.
 Waxing redundant on how to do the many various things involved with building websites with Textpattern should not be one of them when user documentation is developed for that reason.

-- Someone has a question or problem and looks for a help doc that will address their enquiry.
-If the doc exists, is sufficiently detailed, and clearly written, it may be all anyone needs to troubleshoot and move on without needing to seek additional help in the Forum.
+- Someone has a question or problem and looks for a help document that will address their enquiry.
+If the document exists, is sufficiently detailed, and clearly written, it may be all anyone needs to troubleshoot and move on without needing to seek additional help in the Forum.
 Most ideal.

-- The topic gap in docs, realized from the previous step, is listed for documentation development so similar questions are not repeatedly answered in the Forum in the future.
+- The topic gap in documentation, realized from the previous step, is listed for documentation development so similar questions are not repeatedly answered in the Forum in the future.

 The above scenario makes clear what the theoretical end-game goal is for collaborative documentation development: to establish a Forum-Docs equilibrium at steps 1 through 3.
 Steps 4 and 5 mean there is work to do; the equilibrium has not been reached.